Accessing Account Data

 • 200 Everything is OK.
 The response is included in the body.

-• 404 The url does not exist.
+• 404 The resource does not exist.
 Check you have entered the url correctly.

 You should treat any response code that is greater than 399 as an error.